This accessibility statement applies to www.cumbria.ac.uk The University of Cumbria Website is Partially Compliant

 The University of Cumbria take accessibility very seriously and want as many people as possible to be able to use this website.
-We are actively working to make the website more accessible to disabled people and compliant with World Wide Web Consortium (W3C) WAI’s Web Content Accessibility Guidelines 2.1.
+We are actively working to make the website more accessible to all people and compliant with World Wide Web Consortium (W3C) WAI’s Web Content Accessibility Guidelines 2.1.

 - understand the website text

-- change colours and contrast levels
+- change contrast levels

 - navigate most of the website using just a keyboard

-- listen to most of the website using a screen reader
+- listen to the website content using a screen reader

 AbilityNet has advice on making your device easier to use if you have a disability.